tinygrad/tinygrad/docs/developer/viz.md

 ## Quickstart

 All you need is run tinygrad with `VIZ=1`!

+NOTE: Make sure you use tinygrad master `pip install git+https://github.com/tinygrad/tinygrad.git`

 For example, it can show all the graph rewrites for an add kernel:

-NOTE: make sure you use tinygrad master `pip install git+https://github.com/tinygrad/tinygrad.git`!

 ```py
 from tinygrad import Tensor